Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems: Introduction

-The paper is organized as follows: Section~\ref{sec:pre} presents the concepts and preliminary results, Section~\ref{sec:algorithm} introduces the proposed modified BFGS algorithm and discusses its global convergence, Section~\ref{sec:superlinear} focuses on the local convergence analysis with superlinear convergence rate, Section~\ref{sec:numerical} presents the numerical experiments, and finally, Section~\ref{sec:final} concludes the paper with some remarks.
+The paper is organized as follows: Section~\ref{sec:pre} presents the concepts and preliminary results, Section~\ref{sec:algorithm} introduces the proposed modified BFGS algorithm and discusses its global convergence, Section~\ref{sec:superlinear} focuses on the local convergence analysis with superlinear convergence rate, Section~\ref{sec:numerical} presents the numerical experiments, and Section~\ref{sec:final} concludes the paper with some remarks.
+Throughout the main text, we have chosen to omit proofs that can be easily derived from existing literature to enhance overall readability.
+However, these proofs are provided in the Appendix for self-contained completeness.